AdrianaGarcia31/AdrianaGarcia31/README.md

 - 👋 Hi, I’m @AdrianaGarcia31
-- 👀 I’m interested in quantum computers
+- 👀 I’m interested in quantum computers.
-- 🌱 I’m currently studying computer engineering
+- 🌱 I’m currently studying computer engineering.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects that can expad my knowledge.
-- 📫 How to reach me ...
+- 📫 How to reach me: ag86879@email.vccs.edu

 <!---
 AdrianaGarcia31/AdrianaGarcia31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.